lyskouski/app-finance/docs/implementation-flow/README.md

 **NOTE:** To compile the project
 1. Install LaTeX: https://miktex.org/download
-2. Run command `pdflatex index.tex -halt-on-error -output-directory=build` from current directory
+2. Run command ```pdflatex index.tex -halt-on-error -output-directory=build``` from current directory

 ## Contributions

 Please feel free to contribute to the quality of this content by submitting PRs.

-Any contributions you make to this effort **are of course greatly appreciated** (don't forget to update `info.tex` by adding your name into `Contributors` section as a gratitude).
+Any contributions you make to this effort **are of course greatly appreciated** (don't forget to update "info.tex" by adding your name into "Contributors"-section as a gratitude).

 However, if you choose to contribute content (not just typo corrections) to this repo, you agree that you're giving me a non-exclusive license to use that content for the book, as I (and my possible publisher) deem appropriate.